Every cold needs a good Strategy

 (*NonSteroidal Anti-Inflammatory Drug)

-In the Resource section, review studies and analyses used in the development of Cold FAid™'s strategy by the following:
+See Learn>Resources for studies and analyses used in the development of the Cold FAid™ strategy by the following:

 - National Institute of Health (NIH)